 Among the recent questions we’ve been helping readers out with, there were a couple very technical ones.
 Here is one regarding the Rode Procaster setup and getting enough gain out of your preamp…

 We like to shout out the good people that we talk to, even if we don’t use their questions for one of these posts.
-Thanks to William for a great discussion about the one thing the music industry could use more of, James over at Sonuus for the conversation about their new microphone, and Doug for sending over kind words about our writing style.
+Thanks to William for a great discussion about the one thing the music industry could use more of and Doug for sending over kind words about our writing style.

 But, I’m having problems getting enough gain using the 2i4 (the mic signal is quite weak) and this creates noise problems at the processing stage (hissing, etc.) in Adobe Audition.

 I’ve been around various forums trying to find some help but it only creates even more confusion – lots of opinions out there!
 However, I came across your article on preamps and then interfaces and being new at all this I really appreciate how you explain the technology and your criteria for choosing a particular product.

 From the info gathered so far I’m thinking that the Presonus AudioBox 22VSL could offer a better solution than the 2i4 (more gain) and would be more suitable for the two Rode Procasters.
 I’m trying to keep the set-up as simple as possible and budget is also a consideration.
 I would really appreciate any feedback you might have on this set-up.